If you’re one of the 40 million people in the US who suffer from an anxiety disorder, you understand how disabling these ailments can be.

 For example, your emotional support dog will not be allowed to accompany you in a restaurant.
-However, you can fly with your emotional support animal, and your landlord must allow you to maintain an ESA (even if pets are normally prohibited from the house or apartment).
+However, you can (in some cases) fly with your emotional support animal, and your landlord must allow you to maintain an ESA (even if pets are normally prohibited from the house or apartment).

 Additionally, though service animals can legally only be dogs or miniature horses in some cases, ESAs can be any animal that brings comfort to its owner.

 Recently, claiming a pet is an ESA has become an unfortunately popular method by which people get their pet into no-pets housing or to avoid paying pet rent.
 In most states this is a misdemeanor, and in some it’s a felony.